rcstlouis/CS3733-Lydia/G.API Readme.md

 * Eventually, when we're uploading .ogg files to our S3 bucket whenever the user wants to add a local video segment, will we send these files to the server in a JSON as a base64encoded string?
+* If we upload a video to the S3 bucket manually without entering the proper database information, should the webpage display it to the user as a segment without metadata, or should the webpage not display it at all?